Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Results

 \subsection{Doping dependence of the Fermi surface and AFM nesting condition}

-To discuss the variation of the Fermi surface between the PG and SM phases in relation to the nesting condition of the AFM fluctuation, the intensities at the Fermi level of the spectral functions for $U=8$ and $t'=-0.2$ with various $p$ and $T$ are shown in Fig.~\ref{FSh02}.
-In the PG phase shown in Figs.~\ref{FSh02}(a) and (b), the intensity around the X and Y points is strongly reduced by the formation of the pseudogap, which is particularly evident in the upper panel of Fig.~\ref{FSh02}(a), where the intensity at the X and Y points is about 20\% of the maxima located around $k_x/\pi=\pm 0.42$ (the blue line).
-This bell shaped profile of the intensity, whose maximum intensity located on the $\Gamma$-M symmetry line and no clear distinction between the electron-like and hole-like Fermi suface is the hallmark of the PG phase.
-This bell shaped profile of the intensity in the PG phase has been observed in the ARPES experiments of lightly doped La$_{2-x}$Sr$_x$CuO$_4$ \cite{TYoshida2003}.
+To discuss the variation of the Fermi surface between the PG and SM phases in relation to the nesting condition of the AFM fluctuations, the intensities at the Fermi level of the spectral functions for $U=8$ and $t'=-0.2$ with various values of $p$ and $T$ are shown in Fig.~\ref{FSh02}.
+In the PG phase the pseudogaps are formed in the spectral functions around the X and Y points as we have found in Sec.~\ref{Spectra} (see Figs.~\ref{spec_h02}(a) and (b)), where, contrary to the FL theory, the electron scattering rate $\gamma_{\bm{k}}\equiv -{\rm Im}\,\Sigma_{\bm{k}}(\omega)$ increases as temperature decreases and no well-defined quasiparticles exist as will be discussed in Sec.~\ref{SelfE}.
+As a result, the intensities around the X and Y points are strongly reduced and no clear Fermi surface found (see Figs.~\ref{FSh02}(a) and (b)).
+This is particularly evident in the upper panel of Fig.~\ref{FSh02}(a), where the intensities at the X and Y points is about 20\% of the maxima located around $k_x/\pi=\pm 0.42$ (the blue line).
+This bell-shaped profile of the intensity, whose maximum intensity located on the $\Gamma$-M symmetry line, and the absence of a distinctive Fermi surface around the X and Y points are the hallmarks of the PG phase.
+This bell-shaped profile of the intensity in the PG phase has been observed in the ARPES experiments of lightly doped La$_{2-x}$Sr$_x$CuO$_4$ \cite{TYoshida2003}.